 Types of Myopia Control

-Changes to one’s environment can help to control myopia.
-Some studies show that increasing the amount of time spent outdoors helps to control myopia, though there is no concrete evidence to support this.
+Changes to one’s environment can help control myopia.
+Some studies show increasing the amount of time spent outdoors helps to control myopia, though there is no concrete evidence to support this.
 Some scientists also believe that near work (reading) can cause the progression of myopia, though a direct correlation has not been discovered.
 One thing we know is that the when the “working” distance (the distance from the eyes to the object of regard) is too short, myopia increases faster than when the object of regard is held further away from the face.

 Atropine, available in eye drop or ointment form, has been found in several studies to reduce the progression of myopia.
-It is typically used in the eye to make the pupil bigger and to prevent the eye from being able to change focus.
-Normally applied once a day, atropine treatment is continued as long as myopia progression continues.
+Applied once a day, atropine treatment is continued as long as myopia progression continues.
 It is not a cure, but it has shown to control myopia in many patients and in some cases may be used in conjunction with bifocal eyeglasses to enhance the myopia control effect.

 Schedule an Appointment for Myopia Control

 If you suffer from nearsightedness, there are ways to slow its progression.
 Contact an Eye Myopia doctor near you to schedule a consultation.